12-Adult (Beginning to Professional Level Opera Coaching)

 Voice lessons addressing the personal needs of each student.

-Well versed in contemporary styles - music theater, belt and pop.
+Well versed in contemporary styles - music theater, belt, rock and pop.

 My focus is to get you comfortable with your voice and producing a sound that you think is beautiful.

 From foundation building for beginners to the diagnosis and correction of vocal faults in advanced singers, my